Skip to content

 let first: number = u["one"]

-For maps, you can also access elements using the . syntax.
+For dicts, you can also access elements using the . syntax.

 let first: number = u.one